 How to get to Siquijor

-There is no commercial airport in the island province of Siquijor.
+There is currently no commercial airport in the island province of Siquijor.
 The closest airport is in Dumaguete City.
-From Dumaguete, you can take a boat to Siquijor.
-The travel time is around 1.5 hours.
-From the port, you can easily explore the island by renting a vehicle or by taking a
+From Dumaguete, you can take a boat to Siquijor, Siquijor or to Larena, Siquijor.
+The travel time is around 1-1.5 hours depending on the ferry you take.
+There are multiple ferry operators such as Montenegro Shipping Lines, Oceanjet, GL Shipping Lines, and Aleson Shipping.
+From the port, you can easily explore the island by renting a car, tricycle or by taking a